The Iron Lady and the Stress Arch

 5 min read

 What makes this observation unsettling is how universal it proves.
-Strip away the Westminster context, and the same dynamics operate in every corner office, partnership meeting, and boardroom.
+Strip away the Westminster context, and the same dynamics operate in every boardroom, partnership meeting, and executive suite.
 Power may intoxicate, but it also isolates - and in ways that catch even the most accomplished leaders off guard.

 The Stress Arch

 A colleague once sketched this trajectory as a simple arch.
 Law firm partners, he observed, begin their senior careers stressed: new responsibilities, imposter syndrome, frantic client development.
-The early years demand skills they have never tested - relationship management, strategic thinking, the delicate art of delegation.
+The early years demand skills they have never tested.
 The transition from technical excellence to leadership often feels like learning a foreign language.

 At the apex, confidence and mastery emerge.
 This is the golden period: income peaks, recognition arrives, influence expands.
 The stress of early promotion gives way to the satisfaction of genuine competence.
 These leaders know their markets, trust their instincts, and command respect from colleagues and clients alike.